oils-for-unix/oils/doc/ref/chap-errors.md

    - When you read a packle back into YSH, you'll get a `value.Tombstone`?
 1. Circular references are allowed.
 Packle data expresses a **graph**, not a tree.
+1. Float values NaN, Inf, and -Inf use their binary representations.
 1. Both Unicode and binary data are allowed.

 ### packle-decode-err